-- Cash flow from investing activities showed an outflow of € 228 million (continuing operations), compared to € 133 million inflow in 2016.
+- Cash flow from operating activities amounted to € 927 million, of which € 896 million from continuing operations, compared to € 726 million in 2016 and stemming from underlying net profitability. - Cash flow from investing activities showed an outflow of € 228 million (continuing operations), compared to € 133 million inflow in 2016.
 It is related to upgrade / maintenance of plants, inlicensing deals, capitalized eligible develoment costs and venture funds. - Cash flow from financing activities has an outflow of € 402 million, which includes the dividend paid to UCB shareholders (€ 217 million), the acquisition of treasury shares (€ 105 million) and the repayment of short term borrowings (€ 26 million).